survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> See [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin) documentation for further options.
 You can override the HTML template fully, and process individual parts injected to it freely.

+W> Webpack has default configuration for its entries and output.
+It looks for source from `./src` by default and its emits output to `./dist`.
+You can control these through `entry` and `output` respectively as seen in the _What is Webpack_ chapter.

 ## Examining the output

 If you execute `node_modules/.bin/webpack --mode production`, you should see output: